-Weekly US steel production data suggests that activity in the manufacturing and construction sectors has not yet significantly improved for steel mills to notably ramp up production, which stands at about 82% of year-ago output compared to 60% in early May.
+Weekly US steel production data suggests that activity in the manufacturing and construction sectors has not yet significantly improved for steel mills to notably ramp up production, which stands at about 83% of year-ago output compared to 60% in early May.
+The trend is nevertheless encouraging as 2020 levels continue to rise toward normal production.